AcademySoftwareFoundation/rez/docs/source/package_commands.rst

    Appends a value to an environment variable.
 By default this will use the :data:`os.pathsep` delimiter between list items, but this can be overridden using the config setting :data:`~config.env_var_separators`.
-See :ref:`variable appending and prepending` for further information on the behavior of this function.
+See :ref:`variable-appending-and-prepending` for further information on the behavior of this function.

    .. code-block:: python